 As defined in 36 CFR §800.16(d), the area of potential effects (APE) is the geographic area or areas within which an undertaking may directly or indirectly cause changes in the character or use of historic properties if any such properties exist.
-Based on this definition and the nature and scope of the Undertaking, the Program has determined that the direct APE for this project is the location of each greenhouse option plus a 15-meter horizontal buffer to allow for some variation in placement during construction, and the visual APE is the viewshed of the proposed project area.
+Based on this definition and the nature and scope of the Undertaking, the Program has determined that the direct APE for this project is the horizontal and vertical footprint of the well plus a 15-meter horizontal buffer to allow for some flexibility in the final well placement, and the visual APE is the immediate viewshed surrounding the proposed project.